nabin88/python_OOP/README.md

 # python_OOP
-This folder contains examples of some well known modelings using object oriented programming in Python.
+This folder contains the examples of some well known modelings using object oriented programming in Python.